The Guardian Weekly

 The Guardian Weekly is an international English-language news magazine based in London, England.
 It is one of the world's oldest international news publications and has readers in more than 170 countries.
-Editorial content is drawn from its sister publications, the British daily newspaper The Guardian and Sunday newspaper The Observer, and all three are published and owned by the Guardian Media Group.
+Editorial content is drawn from its sister publication, the British daily newspaper The Guardian, both of which are published and owned by the Guardian Media Group.
+It also contained content from the Sunday newspaper The Observer, until it was sold to Tortoise Media which took control on 22 April 2025.

 The Guardian Weekly is currently edited by Graham Snowdon.

 History

 Early years

 The first edition of the Manchester Guardian Weekly was printed on 4 July 1919, a week after the signing of the Treaty of Versailles.
 The Manchester Guardian viewed itself as a leading liberal voice and wanted to extend its reach, particularly in the United States, in the changing political climate after the First World War.
 The Weekly had the stated aim of "presenting what is best and most interesting in the Manchester Guardian, what is most distinctive and independent of time, in a compact weekly form".
 The initial reception was good.
 Before long the Manchester Guardian could boast "there is scarcely a corner of the civilised world to which it is not being posted regularly", although the newspaper was banned in Nazi Germany for a time.